OpenEvalProject/evals/manuscripts/elife-53051/v2/manuscript.md

 For each participant, we trained one classifier where neither amplitude nor timing information were corrupted (+Amplitude/+Timing), one where only timing information was corrupted (+Amplitude/-Timing), one where only amplitude information was corrupted (-Amplitude/+Timing), and one where both were corrupted (-Amplitude/-Timing; here, amplitude normalization preceded temporal jittering).
 With each of these datasets, we then performed dimensionality reduction to minimize overfitting using spatiotemporal principal component analysis on the ECoG data for every electrode and all timepoints within the peak window (retaining PCs accounting for 90% of the variance across trials of all VOTs).
 Finally, training and testing of the linear discriminant analysis classifiers were conducted iteratively, holding out a single trial, training a classifier to predict voicing category using all other trials, and then predicting the voicing category of the held-out trial.
 For each participant and for each classifier, accuracy was the proportion of held-out trials that were correctly labeled.
 Wilcoxon signed-rank tests assessed and compared accuracy levels (across participants) achieved by the different models.

-## Computational neural network model
+### Computational neural network model

-## Overview of architecture and dynamics
+#### Overview of architecture and dynamics

 A simple five-node, localist neural network (Figure 2E) was hand-connected to illustrate how time-dependent properties of neuronal units and their interactions can transform a temporal cue into a spatial code (responses of different amplitudes to different VOTs at distinct model nodes).
 A gap detector received excitatory input from both a burst detector and voicing detector, as well as input from an inhibitory node that only received excitatory input from the burst detector.
 This represented an implementation of a slow inhibitory postsynaptic potential (slow IPSP) circuit (Buonomano and Merzenich, 1995; Gao and Wehr, 2015; Douglas and Martin, 1991; McCormick, 1989).
 A coincidence detector received excitatory input from the burst and voicing detectors.

-## Network connectivity
+#### Network connectivity

 Weights between units in this sparsely connected, feedforward network were set according to a minimalist approach.
 All excitatory connections from the burst detector (to the inhibitory node, the gap detector, and the coincidence detector) had identical weights.
 All excitatory connections from the voicing detector (to the gap detector and the coincidence detector) had identical weights (stronger than from burst detector).
 Figure 2—figure supplement 1 indicates all nonzero connection weights between the network’s nodes, as illustrated in Figure 2E.

-## Leaky-integrator dynamics
+#### Leaky-integrator dynamics

-At the start of the model simulations, prior to the onset of any stimulus (t=1), the activation level ait of each node i was set to its resting level (ρi).
+At the start of the model simulations, prior to the onset of any stimulus ($t=1$), the activation level $a_{i}t$ of each node $i$ was set to its resting level ($ρ_{i}$).
 Simulations ran for 100 cycles, with 1 cycle corresponding to 10ms.
-On each subsequent cycle (t∈2,100), activation levels of every node in the model were updated iteratively in two steps, as described in the following algorithm:
+On each subsequent cycle ($t\in2,100$), activation levels of every node in the model were updated iteratively in two steps, as described in the following algorithm:

 All activation parameters for all nodes are listed in Supplementary file 2.
 Minimum, maximum, and resting activation levels were identical across all units.
 Decay rates and propagation thresholds were identical across the burst and voicing detectors and the inhibitory node.
 The integrator units (gap and coincidence detectors) decayed more slowly than the other units, which could only affect other model nodes during one cycle.
 Activation levels in the coincidence detector had to reach a higher level (propagation threshold) to produce model outputs than in the gap detector, a difference which allowed the gap detector to register the fast suprathreshold response characteristic of slow IPSP circuits and allowed the coincidence detector to register a coincidence only when both burst and voicing were detected simultaneously or at a short lag.

-## Model inputs
+#### Model inputs

 Two inputs were clamped onto the model in each simulation, representing the onset of the burst and of voicing (Figure 1A).
 The voicing input was only clamped onto the voicing detector at the onset of voicing.
 Supplementary file 3 illustrates vectors describing each of the simulated VOT inputs.

-## Sensitivity of model dynamics to variations in hand-tuned model parameters
+#### Sensitivity of model dynamics to variations in hand-tuned model parameters

 Although most of the parameters of the model are theoretically uninteresting and were set to default levels (see Supplementary file 2), analysis of parameter robustness for the model revealed four primary sensitivities based on the relative values set for certain specific parameters.
-(1) and (2) below involve the propagation thresholds [θ] of the temporal integrator units (Gap, Coinc), which allow the model to achieve gap and coincidence detection.
-(3) and (4) below involve the rate of decay of activation [λ] of the temporal integrator units, which dictate where along the VOT continuum the boundary between voicing categories lies.
+(1) and (2) below involve the propagation thresholds [$\theta$] of the temporal integrator units (Gap, Coinc), which allow the model to achieve gap and coincidence detection.
+(3) and (4) below involve the rate of decay of activation [$\lambda$] of the temporal integrator units, which dictate where along the VOT continuum the boundary between voicing categories lies.

 The primary factor affecting the location of the boundary between voiced (short VOTs) and voiceless (long VOTs) categories is the time-dependent rate of decay of postsynaptic potentials in Gap and Coinc towards the unit’s resting activation level.

 It is critical to note that, for all of these cases where the hand-tuned parameter settings are in balance, the balance is required for the model to achieve gap and coincidence detection and/or to determine the position of the VOT boundary between categories.
 This was all the model was designed to do.
 No parameters were hand-tuned to achieve the other response properties (e.g., asymmetric within-category encoding, onset latency dynamics).

-## Analysis of auditory evoked local field potentials
+### Analysis of auditory evoked local field potentials

-## Identification of key LFP peaks
+#### Identification of key LFP peaks

 We identified 3 peaks of the grand mean auditory evoked local field potential (AEP), which were consistent with AEP peaks previously described in the literature (Howard et al., 2000; Nourski et al., 2015): Pα (positive deflection approximately 75–100 ms after stimulus onset), Nα (negative deflection approximately 100–150 ms after stimulus onset), and Pβ (positive deflection approximately 150–250 ms after stimulus onset) (see Figure 1—figure supplements 3 and 4).

-## Bootstrapping approach
+#### Bootstrapping approach

 For each VOT-sensitive electrode (speech-responsive electrodes whose peak high-gamma amplitude was correlated with VOT), a bootstrapping with resampling procedure was used to estimate the latencies and amplitudes of each peak of the AEP elicited by trials from each VOT condition.
 During each sampling step in this procedure (1000 bootstrap samples), we computed the average time series of the AEP for each VOT (Figure 1—figure supplement 4, panels I-L), the ECoG samples of the time series during each of three time-ranges with the maximum (for positive peaks) or minimum (for the negative peak) mean voltage values for each VOT, and six correlation coefficients (Pearson’s r between VOT and amplitude/latency for each peak; see Figure 1—figure supplement 4, panels M-T).

-## Details of peak-finding
+#### Details of peak-finding

 Pα was defined as the maximum mean voltage from 0 to 150 ms after stimulus onset, Nα was defined as the minimum mean voltage from 75 to 200 ms after stimulus onset, and Pβ was defined as the maximum mean voltage from 150 to 250 ms after stimulus onset.
 To aid peak detection and enforce sequential ordering of the peaks, time ranges for the latter two peaks (Nα, Pβ) were further constrained on a per-sample basis by setting the minimum bound of the search time range to be the time of the previous peak (i.e., the earliest possible times for Nα and Pβ were Pα and Nα, respectively).
 For a given sample, if a peak occurred at either the earliest possible or latest possible time, it was assumed that the peak was either not prominent or did not occur during the defined time range for this electrode/VOT, so that sample was ignored in the analysis for that peak and any subsequent peaks.
 Because correlation coefficients for each peak were computed over just 6 VOTs in each sample, exclusion of a peak latency/amplitude value for one VOT condition resulted in exclusion of the all conditions for that peak for that sample.
 Finally, if more than 50% of the bootstrap samples were excluded for a given peak in a given electrode, no samples for that electrode/peak pair were not included in the analysis (see, e.g., Pβ for e4 in Figure 1—figure supplement 4, panels H/P/T).

-## Analysis of bootstrapped correlation estimates
+#### Analysis of bootstrapped correlation estimates

 For each remaining VOT-sensitive electrode/peak pair, we determined whether or not the latency and/or amplitude of the peak was significantly associated with VOT by evaluating whether the 95% confidence interval (95% CI) across all included bootstrapped estimates of the correlation coefficient excluded 0 (taking the highest density interval of the bootstrapped statistics) (Figure 1—figure supplement 3, panel B).
 These exploratory analyses did not undergo multiple comparison correction.

-## Detailed results of analysis of AEPs
+#### Detailed results of analysis of AEPs

 The exploratory analyses of correlations between VOT and the latency and/or amplitude of three peaks of the AEP in all VOT-sensitive electrodes revealed four overall conclusions:

-## Supplementary analyses of spatial patterns of VOT effects
+### Supplementary analyses of spatial patterns of VOT effects

 Of the 49 VOT-sensitive electrodes, 76% were located posterior to the lateral extent of the transverse temporal sulcus (defined as y ≥ 6 in MNI coordinate space based on projection of the sulcus onto the lateral STG in the left hemisphere).
 This is the same region that is densely populated with neural populations that are tuned for other phonetic features (e.g., manner of articulation; Mesgarani et al., 2014; Hamilton et al., 2018).
 Mann-Whitney rank-sum tests showed that there was no significant difference in the localization of voiceless-selective (V-) versus voiced-selective (V+) electrodes along either the anterior-posterior axis (y-dimension in MNI coordinate space; U = 342, z = −1.23, p=0.22) or the dorsal-ventral axis (z-dimension in MNI coordinate space; U = 414, z = 0.29, p=0.77).